 TOE Definition

 Figure 1 shows a greatly simplified view of a generic Virtualization System and Platform.
 TOE components are displayed in Red.
 Non-TOE components are in Blue.
 The Platform is the hardware, firmware, and software onto which the VS is installed.
 The VMM includes the Hypervisor, Service VMs, and VM containers, but not the software that runs inside Guest VMs.
-The Management Subsystem is part of the TOE, but is not part of the VMM.
+The Management Subsystem is part of the TOE, but may or may not be not part of the VMM.

 Figure 1.
 Virtualization System and Platform